Helping Woodcock - And Other Wildlife That Share the Habitat

-The American woodcock (Scolopax minor), also called the timberdoodle, lives in young forest near streams, rivers, and wetlands.
-Woodcock eat worms, which they catch by probing in the soil with their long bills.
-They breed across eastern North America from Atlantic Canada to the Great Lakes and spend the winter in lowlands mainly in the southern and Gulf Coast states.
+The American woodcock (Scolopax minor), also known as the timberdoodle, lives in young forest and shrublands.
+Woodcock breed across eastern North America from Atlantic Canada to the Great Lakes and spend the winter in lowlands mainly in the southern and Gulf Coast states.

-A bold new effort is underway to restore and expand the places where woodcock can live.
+A concerted cooperative effort is underway to restore and expand the places where woodcock can live.
 In 2001, federal and state wildlife agencies, along with organizations including the Wildlife Management Institute, the Association of Fish and Wildlife Agencies, and the Ruffed Grouse Society, formed the Woodcock Task Force.

-And habitat created to boost woodcock populations gets used by other wildlife, including many species whose numbers also have been falling in recent decades.
+And habitat created to boost woodcock populations provides food and cover for other wildlife, including many species whose numbers also have been falling.

 Land managers have set up regional habitat initiatives based on Bird Conservation Regions developed by the North American Bird Conservation Initiative.
-Regional initiatives depend on partnerships between agencies, organizations, forest products companies, and individuals in different parts of the woodcock's range.
+Regional initiatives depend on partnerships between agencies, organizations, forest products companies, and private landowners in different parts of the woodcock's range.

-Partners work together to create healthy, productive tracts of young forest through logging, planting native shrubs and trees, controlled burning, and other habitat-management techniques -- efforts that help woodcock, along with many other wild creatures including birds such as golden-winged warblers, brown thrashers, and whip-poor-wills; mammals including bobcats and cottontail rabbits; and reptiles like bog turtles and wood turtles.
+Partners work together to create healthy, productive tracts of young forest through timber harvesting, planting native shrubs and trees, controlled burning, and other techniques -- efforts that help woodcock, along with many other wild creatures including birds such as golden-winged warblers, brown thrashers, and whip-poor-wills; mammals including bobcats and cottontail rabbits; and reptiles like wood turtles and green snakes.